-On February 2, 2023, we entered into a definitive Securities Purchase Agreement (the "Purchase Agreement") with certain institutional investors (the "Purchasers"), pursuant to which the Company agreed to issue and sell in a registered direct offering (the "Offering"), priced "at-the-market" under the rules of The Nasdaq Stock Market, an aggregate of 297,619 shares (the "Shares") of common stock of the Company, par value \$0.0001 per share (the "Common Stock"), at an offering price of \$10.08 per share, for gross proceeds of approximately \$3.0 million before the deduction of placement agent fees and related costs of \$0.3 million.
+On February 2, 2023, we entered into a definitive Securities Purchase Agreement with certain institutional investors, pursuant to which the Company agreed to issue and sell in a registered direct offering, priced "at-the-market" under the rules of The Nasdaq Stock Market, an aggregate of 297,619 shares of common stock of the Company, par value \$0.0001 per share, at an offering price of \$10.08 per share, for gross proceeds of approximately \$3.0 million before the deduction of placement agent fees and related costs of \$0.3 million.
 The closing of the Offering occurred on February 6, 2023.
-The Shares were offered by the Company pursuant to a shelf registration statement on Form S-3 (File No. 333-269157), which was initially filed with the Securities and Exchange Commission (the "Commission") on January 9, 2023 and was declared effective by the Commission on January 17, 2023 (the "Registration Statement"), and a related prospectus.

-In a concurrent private placement (the "Private Placement"), the Company issued to the Purchasers, for each share of Common Stock purchased in the Offering, a common warrant to purchase one share of Common Stock (the "Common Warrants").
-The Common Warrants are exercisable immediately upon issuance and terminate five and one-half years following issuance.
-The Common Warrants have an exercise price of \$8.58 per share and are exercisable to purchase an aggregate of up to 297,619 shares of Common Stock and expire on August 7, 2028.
-A holder of a Common Warrant will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or 9.99% at the election of the holder prior to the date of issuance) of the number of shares of Common Stock outstanding immediately after giving effect to such exercise (the "Beneficial Ownership Limitation"); provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the Beneficial Ownership Limitation, provided that in no event shall the Beneficial Ownership Limitation exceed 9.99%.
+In a concurrent private placement, the Company issued to the institutional investors, for each share of common stock purchased in the offering, a common warrant to purchase one share of common stock.
+The common warrants are exercisable immediately upon issuance and terminate five and one-half years following issuance.
+The common warrants have an exercise price of \$8.58 per share and are exercisable to purchase an aggregate of up to 297,619 shares of Common Stock and expire on August 7, 2028.
+A holder of a common warrant will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or 9.99% at the election of the holder prior to the date of issuance) of the number of shares of common stock outstanding immediately after giving effect to such exercise; provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the beneficial ownership limitation, provided that in no event shall the beneficial ownership limitation exceed 9.99%.

 H.C.
-Wainwright & Co. acted as the exclusive placement agent (the "Placement Agent") for the Offering.
-We issued warrants (the "Placement Agent Warrants") to purchase up to 20,833 shares of Common Stock to the Placement Agent (including its designees).
-These warrants have an exercise price equal to \$12.60 per share and are exercisable for five years from the commencement of sales in the Offering.
-The Common Warrants and Placement Agent Warrants and the shares of our Common Stock issuable upon the exercise of the Common Warrants and Placement Agent Warrants are not being registered under the Securities Act of 1933, as amended (the "Securities Act"), are not being offered pursuant to the Registration Statement, and are being offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act and Rule 506(b).
+Wainwright & Co. acted as the exclusive placement agent (the "Placement Agent") for the offering.
+We issued placement agent warrants to purchase up to 20,832 shares of common stock to the Placement Agent (including its designees).
+These warrants have an exercise price equal to \$12.60 per share and are exercisable for five years from the commencement of sales in the offering.
+The common warrants and placement agent warrants and the shares of our common stock issuable upon the exercise of the common warrants and placement agent warrants are not being registered under the Securities Act of 1933, as amended, are not being offered pursuant to the Registration Statement, and are being offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act of 1933 and Rule 506(b).

-In the Purchase Agreement, we agreed not to issue, enter into any agreement to issue or announce the issuance or proposed issuance of any shares of Common Stock or any securities convertible into or exercisable or exchangeable for Common Stock for a period of 30 days following the closing of the Offering.
-Our officers and directors agreed, subject to limited exceptions, for a period of 90 days after the closing of the Offering, to not offer, sell, contract to sell, hypothecate, pledge or otherwise dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, with respect to, any shares of Common Stock or securities convertible, exchangeable or exercisable into, shares of Common Stock beneficially owned, held or thereafter acquired by them.
+In the Securities Purchase Agreement, we agreed not to issue, enter into any agreement to issue or announce the issuance or proposed issuance of any shares of common stock or any securities convertible into or exercisable or exchangeable for Common Stock for a period of 30 days following the closing of the offering.
+Our officers and directors agreed, subject to limited exceptions, for a period of 90 days after the closing of the offering, to not offer, sell, contract to sell, hypothecate, pledge or otherwise dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, with respect to, any shares of common stock or securities convertible, exchangeable or exercisable into, shares of common stock beneficially owned, held or thereafter acquired by them.